minchanKim-KR/-P-lecture-kokoa-clone/README.md

 # KOKOA CLONE

-css got so much better!
+html, css are so much fun!